Electrically Conductive Silicone Extrusion

 Advanced Seals & Gaskets Ltd supply a vast and complex range of solid rubber extrusions in many grades of materials and profiles, from simple cords to complex contoured parts with multiple cavities, all designed to provide protection, prevent the leakage or ingress of air, fluid or gs and to be aesthetically pleasing as edge trims or buffers.

 Customers often select their extrusions to be produced using electrically conductive silicone rubber due to its extensive list of attestative properties.

 Conductive silicone rubber is a carbon filled silicone material that acts as a low amp conductor, often used for the prevention and protection of static charge (electrostatic discharge) build-up.

 The generic term often used to describe a rubber material with conductive properties is ‘conductive rubber’.
 These materials and products are used for the purpose of eliminating electromagnetic interference and radio frequency interference (EMI/RFI noise) often found in electronics.

-Extrusions can be made as a ‘solid’ shape such as cord, or ‘hollow’ where a hole, usually in the centre, runs through the entire length of the extrusion just leaving the outer wall.
-Some of the most commonly used extrusions are D-sections, P-sections, door seals, window seals, U-channels and cords, many of which can be supplied with a self-adhesive finish.
+Conductive silicone rubber extrusions can be made as a ‘solid’ shape such as cord, or ‘hollow’ where a hole, usually in the centre, runs through the entire length of the extrusion just leaving the outer wall.
+Some of the most commonly used conductive silicone rubber extrusions are D-sections, P-sections, door seals, window seals, U-channels and cords, many of which can be supplied with a self-adhesive finish.

 For information on Electrically Conductive Silicone Extrusion please complete the following quick enquiry or call us on +44(0)1384 252555.